 Your child, as a homeschooler, would typically perform at or above grade level in some academic subjects and would possibly score higher on achievement tests.
 This, of course, is a real plus for high schoolers who are looking into the college option.
 Many colleges are actively recruiting homeschoolers for this reason alone (not to mention that they see other valuable qualities in home-educated students, such as work ethic).

-Personally I have noticed that my oldest has been performing on a higher level academically in language arts and music, for example.
-She’s a voracious reader who is a disciplined and an independent learner, and I believe that much of this is nurtured through the environment we try to have in our home.
+Personally, I have noticed that my oldest has been performing on a higher level academically in language arts and music, for example.
+She’s a voracious reader who is a disciplined and independent learner, and I believe that much of this is nurtured through the environment we try to have in our home.

-- Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore are many times have been proven to be quite adaptable to new circumstances and people.
+Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore many times have been proven to be quite adaptable to new circumstances and people.
 Rather than just learning to get along with same-age peers and be exposed to peer pressure, homeschooled children learn to get along with groups of multi-age clusters.

 I very much enjoy watching my children communicating with children younger and older than them, as well as adults.

-- One other advantage of home educating that many parents report is shorter school hours.
+One other advantage of home education that many parents report is shorter school hours.
 It is very possible to finish school in as few as two to three hours each academic day.
 This is possible because there are no administrative tasks to attend to as in most public school settings.
 When activities such as roll call, getting into single file lines to change classes, multiple assembly meetings, or even classroom behavior disruptions are eliminated, then the actual time spent learning is typically what is left for most homeschoolers.